Which is the BEST smartphone for students? [2025 Edition]

 Samsung always has a good option, no matter the price range.
 The Galaxy A10 series is widely popular and is consistently the highest-selling Android phone around the world year after year.
 And for good reasons too!

-The Samsung Galaxy A15 5G comes with a decent set of hardware.
+The Samsung Galaxy A16 5G comes with a decent set of hardware.
 For starters, you get the classic Galaxy design with a best-in-class Samsung Super AMOLED panel on the front.
-Under the hood, you get the MediaTek Dimensity 6100+, basically the 5G variant of Helios G99.
-Hence, the performance of this thing will be good for the price.
+Under the hood, you get the MediaTek Dimensity 6300.
+Which got a decent performance for the price.

-On top of that, the South Korean tech giant offers four years of OS updates and 5 years of security patches on this phone.
+On top of that, the South Korean tech giant offers 6 years of OS updates and 6 years of security patches on this phone.
 This many updates are unparalleled, even in a higher price segment.
 Furthermore, these updates make the phone relevant even in the years to come because it will be running on the most recent software.

 Lastly, Samsung exclusively bundles an original charger with the box in Nepal.
 This offer brings the effective price of the phone down as the adapter would be worth NPR 2,000 if you had to purchase it separately.